-Will this involve the renovation of an existing building?
-If so, ☐ Is the building structurally sound? ☐ Is it free of lead paint?
-Is it free of asbestos, pollutants, and other hazards? ☐ Is there Town sewerage?
-Or is the septic system in compliance with Title 5? ☐ Does the building comply with building, sanitary and handicap accessibility codes? ☐ Is this a conversion of market rate to affordable housing? ☐ Is this a tax title property?
-Does this project involve the building of a new structure?
-If so, ☐ Will the building be free of environmental hazards? ☐ Are there programs such as Habitat for Humanity involved? ☐ Will the project be built on a previously developed site?
-Does the project provide housing that is similar in design and scale with the surrounding community?
-Does this serve the 60% income level population?
-Does this serve the 80% income level population?
-Is long-term affordability assured?
-Will this be geared to one age group?
-Will there be more than two bedrooms?
-Will there be multiple units?
-Will it be located near services (grocery, mass transit, etc.)?
-Will priority be given to local residents or employees of local businesses?
+- □ Will this involve the renovation of an existing building?
+If so, - □ Is the building structurally sound? - □ Is it free of lead paint?
+Is it free of asbestos, pollutants, and other hazards? - □ Is there Town sewerage?
+Or is the septic system in compliance with Title 5? - Does the building comply with building, sanitary and handicap accessibility codes? - □ Is this a conversion of market rate to affordable housing? - □ Is this a tax title property? - Does this project involve the building of a new structure?
+If so, - □ Will the structure be built on tax title property, on Town owned land or donated land? - □ Will the building be free of environmental hazards? - □ Are there programs such as Habitat for Humanity involved? - □ Will the project be built on a previously developed site? - Does the project provide housing that is similar in design and scale with the surrounding community? - Does this serve the 60% income level population?
+Does this serve the 80% income level population? - □ Is long-term affordability assured?
+Will this be geared to one age group? - □ Will there be more than two bedrooms?
+Will there be multiple units? - □ Will it be located near services (grocery, mass transit, etc.)? - □ Will priority be given to local residents or employees of local businesses?

-CPC FY25 APPLICATION INSTRUCTIONS, FORM, CHECKLISTS & REQUIRED ATTACHMENTS
+CPC FY26 APPLICATION INSTRUCTIONS, FORM, CHECKLISTS & REQUIRED ATTACHMENTS

-Final CPC Applications are Due Friday, September 29, 2023 by 12:00 pm.
+Final CPC Applications are Due Friday, September 27, 2024 by 12:00 pm.

-Submit six (6) printed copies and one (1) digital copy of the application, including all attachments, to:
+Submit two (2) printed copies and one (1) digital copy of the application, including all attachments, to: